 The OCC charter and operational flow is laid out in the following graphics.
 The purpose of OCC is to govern actual operations of the RIBridges system itself.
-The OCC was officially established in FFY 2019 but real maturity will be recognized in FFY 2020.
+The OCC was officially established in FFY 2019, but real maturity will be recognized in FFY 2020.
 Batches and interfaces are executed periodically (nightly, weekly, monthly, etc.) and the OCC is responsible for providing oversight for production operations through coordination and monitoring of batches and interfaces in support of the RIBridges system.
-The OCC recently developed a special operational activities calendar which will be used to plan and manage all aspects of "special" annual process events (i.e. Cola) from a business and systems perspective.
-The following table 3c provides an overview of the OCC process flow.
+The OCC recently developed a special operational activities calendar which will be used to plan and manage all aspects of "special" annual process events (i.e. COLA) from a business and systems perspective.
+The following table 3c provides an overview of the OCC Charter while table 3d provides an overview of the OCC process flow.